thomasbelliott/516-1/README.md

 # ENGL 516 - Methods of Formal Linguistic Analysis

+**Textbook (required):** [Eloquent Javascript, 3rd edition](https://eloquentjavascript.net/) by Marijn Haverbeke.
+There is a free online version and a [paperback](https://www.amazon.com/Eloquent-JavaScript-3rd-Introduction-Programming/dp/1593279507/) for $25.

+## Schedule:

 - W1: Foundations of information theory.
 Numeral systems.
 - W2: Representing logic, numbers, text, colors, and sounds in the computer.
 - W3: Chapter 1: Values, types, and operators.
 Exercises.
 - W4: Chapter 2: Program structure.
-- W5: Small Project A: Dichotomic Search (5%).
+- W5: Small Project A: Number Guessing Game (5%).
 - W6: Chapter 3: Functions.
 - W7: Small Project B: Caesar Cipher (5%).
 - W8: Chapter 4: Data structures: objects and arrays.
 - W9: Small Project C: Learner Modeling (5%).
 - W10: Chapter 9: Regular expressions.
 - W11: Small Project D: Haigy Paigy (5%).
-- W12: Small Project E: Corpus Linguistics (5%).
+- W12: Small Project E: Corpus Processing (5%).
 - W13: Oral exam - 25% - based strictly on Small Projects A-E.
 - W14: Chapter 13: JavaScript and the Browser.
 - W15: Final Project Presentations (Final project worth 30%).
-- W16: Written final exam (worth 20%).
+- Finals week: Written final exam (worth 20%).

-**Late submissions of Small Projects:** There will be no grade penalty, but grading will be delayed due to logistic constraints.
-For on-time project submissions, grades will be assigned within 24 hours and formative feedback will be provided within 7 days.
+**Note about Small Projects:** For on-time project submissions, grades will be assigned within 24 hours of submission deadline and formative feedback will be provided within 7 days.
+Late submissions are strongly discouraged.
+If you must submit a project late, there will be no grade penalty, but grading will be delayed due to logistic constraints.

+## Assignment Sheets

-## Small Project A: Number Guessing Game
+### Small Project A: Number Guessing Game

-### Learning outcome:
+#### Learning outcome:

 After completing this assignment, you will have learned how to conceptualize and implement in code a simple algorithm.
 Algorithms are a foundation of computer science and computational linguistics.
-The algorithm used in this small project has diverse applicability in applied linguistics.
+The algorithm used in this small project is widely used in applied linguistics.
 For example, it is one of the primary alrogithms used in adaptive computer-assisted language testing.

-### Programming concepts:
+#### Programming concepts:

 While-loop, binding, string, number, string comparison, condition.

-### Task:
+#### Task:

 Create a web page with an embedded JavaScript program that plays the "number guessing game" with the user as follows: